CodeWithEmad/xblock-langconditional/README.rst

 This cookiecutter template uses `django-statici18n <https://django-statici18n.readthedocs.io/en/latest/>`_
 to provide translations to static javascript using ``gettext``.

-The included Makefile contains targets for extracting, compiling and validating translatable strings.
+The included Makefile contains targets for extracting, compiling, and validating translatable strings.
 The general steps to provide multilingual messages for a Python program (or an XBlock) are:

 1. Mark translatable strings.